nrfconnect/sdk-nrf/samples/bluetooth/central_and_peripheral_hr/README.rst

 For a simple echo test, you only need one additional device.
 Alternatively, you can use a smartphone providing the HRS functionality and a development kit running the :ref:`zephyr:bluetooth_central_hr` sample.

+For testing, you can also use `nRF Connect for Desktop`_.

 Overview
 ********